 Compost takes plenty of time and skill to create and the benefits are huge.
 But if you don’t want to take the time and energy to create compost, there’s another excellent option for helping your garden grow healthy and strong-mulch.

-Here’s where an electric garden shredder comes in handy once again.
+Here’s where a garden shredder comes in handy once again.
 You can’t just throw giant branches on top of your garden and expect it to help in growth.
 You need finely shredded materials to create mulch, and you can easily accomplish this with an electric garden shredder.

 Types of Electric Garden Shredders

 One size never fits all, and that includes electric garden shredders.
-Luckily you have options when it comes to your purchase, and we’re going to take an in depth look at the electric garden shredders available on the market right now.
+Luckily you have options when it comes to your purchase, and we’re going to take an in-depth look at the garden shredders available on the market right now.

 - Easy to use